North Queensland Businesses Brace For Reopening Changes

 "We do still need to better understand what is required of business if there is a Covid positive case, either in their staff or from a customer," she said, "and also, as well, if there's that first line of defence - rapid antigen testing, and what that could look like for businesses".

-However, not everyone in North Queensland is behind the lockout changes enforcing businesses to display the vaccination rules, ask for the evidence of vaccination and if they cannot provide evidence, then ask that person to leave.
+However, not everyone in Townsville is behind the lockout changes enforcing businesses to display the vaccination rules, ask for the evidence of vaccination and if they cannot provide evidence, then ask that person to leave.

 KAP State Member for Hinchinbrook Nick Dametto has said that business owners shouldn't be expected to police these mandates.